pastas/pastastore/readme.md

     ([Windows](https://fastdl.mongodb.org/win32/mongodb-win32-x86_64-2012plus-4.2.1-signed.msi),
     [MacOS](https://fastdl.mongodb.org/osx/mongodb-macos-x86_64-4.2.1.tgz)).

--   _Optional_: if using Docker for running MongoDB see the installation instructions [here](https://github.com/pastas/pastastore/tree/master/dockerfiles#running-mongodb-from-docker).
+-   OR, if you wish to use Docker for running MongoDB see the installation instructions [here](https://github.com/pastas/pastastore/tree/master/dockerfiles#running-mongodb-from-docker).

 If using Pystore: